psyclone.parse

 Classes

-• ModuleInfo: This class stores mostly cached information about modules: it stores
+• FileInfo: This class stores mostly cached information about source code:

 • ModuleManager: This class implements a singleton that manages module